-It is the policy of LDRM that we:
+It is the policy of the company that we:

-- Conduct our business according to the highest ethical standards. - Engage in all business activities in an ethical manner and in accordance with applicable laws and regulations. - Avoid activities and situations which may create or have the appearance of an improper conflict of interest. - Maintain accurate and reliable corporate records in accordance with legal authority, accepted accounting principles, Company practices and other internal controls.
+- Conduct our business according to the highest ethical standards. - Engage in all business activities in an ethical manner and in accordance with applicable laws and regulations. - Avoid activities and situations which may create or have the appearance of an improper conflict of interest. - Maintain accurate and reliable corporate records in accordance with legal authority, accepted accounting principles, company practices, and other internal controls.